AnonyMouse-Box/code-can/README.md

 # assembly
 A repository for testing thoughts and ideas in assembly language.
-(currently mostly taken from books)
+(currently mostly taken from books, while I learn the process)

 | Program         | Description                                 |
 |:---------------:|:-------------------------------------------:|